thephpleague/csv/docs/9.0/reader/record-mapping.md

 - The `column` argument tells the engine which record key to use via its numeric or name.
 If not present the property name or the name of the first argument of the `setter` method will be used.
 In such case, you are required to specify the property names information.
 - The `cast` argument which accept the name of a class implementing the `TypeCasting` interface and responsible for type casting the record value.
 If not present, the mechanism will try to resolve the typecasting based on the property or method argument type.
-- The `castArguments` argument enables controlling typecasting by providing extra arguments to the `TypeCasting` class constructor.
+- The `options` argument enables controlling typecasting by providing extra arguments to the `TypeCasting` class constructor.
 The argument expects an associative array and relies on named arguments to inject its value to the `TypeCasting` implementing class constructor.

 <p class="message-notice">You can use the mechanism on a CSV without a header row but it requires
 adding a <code>Cell</code> attribute on each property or method needed for the conversion.
 Or you